This is a guest blog post by Martin Boss, Founder of MultiMerch Systems.

 Set up a presence on Instagram and Facebook.
 While organic social media reach is decreasing, it’s still an important channel for an e-commerce brand.
 Now, have a paid promotion strategy for your marketplace in place to attract new users and create brand awareness.
 The more content is created daily, the more value you’ll get from paid marketing campaigns.
 Set aside an initial paid advertising budget and test a few different channels to see what works best.
 Instagram is a great channel for highly visual ads, for example.

 Search engine optimization will be crucial for your marketplace in the long run since over 50% of trackable traffic, on average, still comes from organic search.
 To minimize the amount of SEO work you’ll need, ensure your marketplace platform is built with search engines in mind.
 This means search engine-friendly, optimized, and shareable product listings, seller stores, and the rest of your marketplace.
 Keep in mind that most sellers won’t bother optimizing every listing (if they’ve heard about SEO at all), so make it a no-brainer for them and automate as much as possible.

 And SEO isn’t only about products – there’s way more user-generated content on a typical marketplace platform:

 This is great for you, the marketplace owner.
 Encourage your users to create great content on your platform and feature it prominently for better SEO and social proof.

 And that is how you start and manage an online marketplace platform in a nutshell.
 If it sounds difficult, it’s because it is.
-One thing I learned here at MultiMerch is that marketplace businesses are more challenging than regular online stores, but also so much more rewarding.
+I learned at MultiMerch that marketplace businesses are more challenging than regular online stores but also so much more rewarding.